pointer2Alvee/embd-sys-ultrasonic-radar/README.md

 This project serves as a practical application of embedded systems, combining hardware components and software programming to achieve an interactive and visually engaging output.

 #### Use Case
-- Object Detection and Range Measurement
+- Object Detection and Visualization
 #### Project Status
 - Current Version: V1.0